Super Dimensional Fortress Macross II: Lovers Again: Manga

 Viz Comics published a ten-issue monthly comic book limited series called Super Dimensional Fortress Macross II that was circulated, monthly, from September 1992 through June 1993.
 This limited series was originally published as a manga in Shōnen Sunday Zōkan by Shogakukan in Japan and was released as a volume in March 1993.
 While a traditional manga will typically deviate from its anime counterpart, the Macross II manga was a direct adaption of the Macross II anime.
 The manga series was scripted by Sukehiro Tomita and illustrated by Tsuguo Okazaki.
-The English version was translated by James D. Hudnall and Matt Thorn.
+The English version was translated by James D. Hudnall and Rachel Thorn.

 In 1994, Viz Comics reissued the ten individual issues in a single trade paperback volume.
 Unlike the previous Viz series, which was released in the same size as Silver Age comic books, this compilation was published in the same size as conventional manga and was spiral-bound.
 In November 1994, Viz Comics published Macross II: The Micron Conspiracy as a five-issue comic book limited series.
 Marketed as a "100% made-in-America sequel", the story is set one year after the events of Macross II and follows Hibiki Kanzaki and Sylvie Gena as they attempt to uncover the explanation behind a series of mysterious attacks against the Zentradi on Earth.
 This series was written by James D. Hudnall with illustrations provided by Schulhoff Tam.